decagondev/DecaChat/README.md

 }
 ```

+## Best Practices

+1. **System Messages**: Set appropriate system messages to guide the assistant's behavior
+2. **Conversation Management**: Clear conversations when starting new topics
+3. **Error Handling**: Always implement proper error handling
+4. **Resource Management**: Monitor token usage and conversation length
+5. **API Key Security**: Never expose your API key in client-side code

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License